cmanaha/angular-elasticsearch-logger/README.md

 The [DEMO](demo) folder provides a simple applicaiton and configuration that can be used to test the library.
 For the demo to work, just point your browser to the index.html file and start elasticsearch in your development server

-*NOTE*: If your elasticsearch server runs in a remote server, before executing the demo,  amend the [app.js](demo/app.js) and point the host element to your ElasticSearch configuration
+*NOTE*: If your elasticsearch server runs in a remote server, before executing the demo,  amend the [app.js](demo/app.js) and point the host element to your Elasticsearch configuration

 Kibana3
 ![alt tag](images/kibana3_demo1.png)